dierhq/canonical/README.md

 ## 🎯 Overview

 Canonical is an advanced SIEM rule converter designed specifically for **Security Operations Centers (SOCs)**, **Managed Detection and Response (MDR)** services, and **enterprise cybersecurity teams**.
-It leverages cutting-edge AI techniques to provide context-aware, intelligent rule conversions with high accuracy and comprehensive security intelligence.
+It leverages local LLM processing and on-premises intelligence to provide context-aware, intelligent rule conversions with high accuracy and comprehensive security intelligence - perfect for air-gapped and secure environments.

 ### 🏢 Target Audience
 - **Security Operations Centers (SOCs)**